prantlf/rollup-plugin-denolint/README.md

 A [Rollup] plugin to lint entry points and all imported files with [denolint].

 A lot faster than [@rollup/plugin-eslint], handling both JavaScript and TypeScript sources.
+Use [webpack-loader-denolint] for [Webpack].
+Or simpler, just the [command-line `denolint`].

 ## Synopsis